 Using a grant from The Community Foundation of South Alabama’s Veterans Initiative and other funding sources, the initial focus is on remodeling 1156 Springhill Avenue to provide intensive outpatient counseling and a range of therapeutic services for Veterans as soon as possible.
 1200 Springhill Avenue will house the non-profit’s residential care program.
 As the campus is built, the properties will align under one address.

 The vision of Veterans Recovery Resources is to create a vibrant community of healthy Veterans and their families who support each other over a lifetime, strengthening the local community and contributing to the city’s economic development.
 By purchasing these blighted buildings in need of complete repair, the organization is doing its part to contribute to the revitalization of the city.
 In addition, the acquisition will create new professional jobs and training opportunities for students across many health disciplines including psychology, physical therapy, occupational therapy, medicine, social work and more.
 Most importantly, Veterans Recovery Resources will fill the major gap in residential treatment programs for Veterans offered on the Gulf Coast.

 Veterans Recovery Resources is working closely with all other Veteran resources in the area, including the new Veterans Affairs outpatient clinic that is under construction.
 Our residential care program will serve as a strong complement to the Veterans Affairs outpatient services.
-The issues and problems faced by our Veterans are too large for any one organization to solve.
+The volume of Veterans is too great for any one organization to serve alone.
 By contributing to an eco-system of service providers and collaborating with all public and private Veteran organizations, we will bring innovation to solving problems and achieve our goal of creating a vibrant community of healthy Veterans who work together, contribute to the local market and support each other over a lifetime.